kchia/SIMON-GAME-2/README.md

 - As a player, I would like a themed style(using CSS), so I can enjoy an aesthetic portion of the game.
 - As a player, I would like the gameboard to resemble the original SIMON game, so I can have a sense of familiarity.
 - As a player, I would like an 'About the Game' modal, so I can have instructions on how to play.
+- As a player, I would like a reset button, so I can restart the game.

 ### Bronze